 Combination

 The combination resume is great for those with a few years of experience in their field who want to also show off an impressive skill set.
+It provides a neat balance of work history and skills.
 This is the right resume format for you if:

 - You have at least one year of relevant work experience.